lucasavila00/beff/web/docs/docs/cli.md

 Array, object and tuples are complex and cannot be coerced.

 When path, query and header parameters are not strings, but are simple, they'll be coerced before being validated.
-That means that even though a path or query parameter is always serialized as a string in the URL, you can receive them as other types.
+That means that even though a path or query parameter is always serialized as a string in the URL, you can safely use them as other types.

+Coercion only works on valid inputs.
+Coercing `abc` to number will not work.
+After coercion, data is still [validated](/docs/cli#validation).

 #### Example